WestGrid/ubcSummerSchool2018/1-program.md

 * ping Wolfgang Richter and Ata Roudgar again
 * talk to Garth
-  - we would much prefer to capture screens with a camera, logistically we don't want to support instructor laptops, they might refuse to instal software, etc.
+  - we would much prefer to capture screens with a camera, logistically we don't want to support instructor laptops, they might refuse to install software, etc.
-  - send the room numbers as soon as we have them
+  - share the room numbers as soon as we have them
 * DONE email Mathworks
   - we are really interested in using the TAH UBC license
   - work with the instructors: need intro, need to show running/scaling on Cedar, make sure everyone can